Tunable Luminescence From a Single Free-Base Porphyrin Molecule By Controlled Access to Optically Active States: Introduction

-Here we show that free-base tetrabenzoporphyin (\TBP) are inherently dark in single-molecule electroluminescence on Ag(111) due to unfavorable energy alignment. \TBP\ has a smaller hole attachment energy than the chemical analog \Pc, supressing STML emission by $\sim$98 \% compared to \Pc\ on Ag(111).
-By locally tuning the electrostatic environment, either via substrate work function or tip-induced gating in a double-barrier tunnel junction, we can overcome this limitation; accessing otherwise forbidden optical transitions and activating bright emission from individual porphyrin molecules.
+Here we show that \TBP\ are inherently dark in single-molecule electroluminescence on Ag(111) due to unfavorable energy alignment. \TBP\ has a smaller hole attachment energy than the chemical analog \Pc, suppressing STML emission by $\sim$98 \% compared to \Pc\ on Ag(111).
+By locally tuning the electrostatic environment, either via substrate work function or tip-induced gating in a double-barrier tunnel junction, we can overcome this limitation; accessing otherwise forbidden optical transitions and activating bright emission from individual \TBP\ molecules.